malichao/ROS-Development-Docker/README.md

 # ROS-Development-Docker
 A container for ROS developers

 This container is inspired by [rosdocked](https://github.com/jbohren/rosdocked).
 However, I have lots of issues running that container.
 The main issue is caused by the lack of OpenGL support in the container that I couldn't run any GUI apps apart from Xapps.
 Because of this , Qt creator and Rviz could not run.
 These issues are finally solved in this container.
 One personal preference I added in this container is that I enable the automatic clang format in Qt Creator and set the style to Google style.
-The last section shows how to
+The last section shows how to cutomize Qt Creator and upadte the image.

 ## What comes in the container
 - Ubuntu 14.04